 Danielle Engelman

-Danielle joined the Long Now team in 02006 to research, develop and implement the first Membership program for the organization, working alongside the Executive Director and Lead Technologist at that time.
-Danielle brought her deep experience in the art and education spheres, along with her commitments to community engagement and individual intellectual growth to the project.
+Danielle joined the Long Now team in 02006 to establish the organization's inaugural Membership program and support the Seminars About Long-term Thinking, bringing her extensive experience in the arts and education sectors, alongside her dedication to community engagement and intellectual curiosity.

 Long Now Ideas from Danielle